 - Trichloroacetic or bichloroacetic acid is an option your doctor may employ if salicylic acid and freezing aren’t making any headway.
 Before putting this stronger acid on your warts, your skin doctor shaves off the top of the wart.
 While applying the acid sparingly, you’ll feel a stinging and burning sensation.
 Additionally, this too may take a couple treatments once a week to completely destroy the warts.

 - Laser surgery is another popular option for removing warts on your hands.
 The laser actually cauterizes the small blood vessels that make up the wart.
 Like other laser treatments, the technique is designed to stimulate your immune system to rush healing properties to the area as the wart tissue dies and falls off.
 Laser treatment to remove warts is not usually the most effective way to rid you of the bothersome bumps It can be painful and leave a scar.
 But you can discuss the options with your New York dermatologist.

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult dermatologist NYC about your specific condition.
 Only a trained, experienced board certified dermatology doctor or pediatric dermatologist can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Wart Removal?
-Would like to schedule an appointment with an internationally recognized, award winning, dermatologist New York City, Dr. Susan Bard of Manhattan Dermatology Specialists, please contact our Midtown NYC office for consultation with cosmetic and laser dermatologist.
+Would you like to schedule an appointment with an internationally recognized, award winning dermatologist in New York Dr. Susan Bard of Manhattan Dermatology Specialists?
+Please contact our Midtown or Upper East Side NYC clinic for consultation with Manhattan cosmetic and laser dermatologist.